jitsm555/Python-Page-Object-Model-Framework/README.md

 ### Finding elements by Accessibility ID

 Allows for elements to be found using the "Accessibility ID".
-The methods take a string representing the accessibility id or label attached to a given element, e.g., for iOS the accessibility identifier and for Android the content-description.
-Adds the methods
+The methods take a string representing the accessibility id or label attached to a given element `driver.find_element_by_accessibility_id` and `find_elements_by_accessibility_id`.
-`driver.find_element_by_accessibility_id` and `find_elements_by_accessibility_id`.

 ```python